Metroshares/util-docs-ts/README.md

 # Conventions

 ## docs Filesystem Convention (strict)
-- A `./docs` directory should be in the root directory of your project
-- If you wish to have static markdown files, include them in `./docs/static`, they are ordered alphanumerically, so number the pages to control order.
+- A `./docs` should contain markdown files.
+Using numbers and capitalization is suggested to control presentation.
+For example `1.-Hello-World.md`;
 - `./docs/build` directory will be created by build scripts.
 - Compliance is easiest when location of source code is `./src`

 ```
 /project
   package.json